-Phase transitions in macroscopic system are an ubiquitous in nature and represent so an outstanding theme in statistical physics and thermodynamics.
+Phase transitions in macroscopic systems are ubiquitous in nature and represent a highly important topics in statistical physics and thermodynamics.
 Phase transitions define a change of state of a system upon changing external parameters.
-In many cases this kind of change is obvious, e.g. liquid-gas transition, and in most cases it is accompanied by anomalies in measurable quantities.
-In particular, the thermodynamic potentials show anomalies.
+In many cases this kind of change is obvious, e.g. transition between liquid and gas or between paramagnetic and ferromagnetic phase, and in most cases it is accompanied by anomalies in measurable macroscopic quantities.

 In the previous chapter we have seen a phase transition, the Bose-Einstein condensation.
 This transition is special in the sense that it occurs for non-interacting particles.
 Generally, phase transitions require an interaction favoring an ordered phase.
 Then the phase transition occurs as a competition between the internal energy (or enthalpy) which is lowered by the order and the entropy which at finite temperature favors disorder.
-The relevant thermodynamic potentials to describe phase transitions are the free energy F(T, V, N) and the free enthalpy G(T, p, N),
+The relevant thermodynamic potentials to describe phase transitions are the Helmholtz free energy F(T, V, N) and the Gibbs free energy G(T, p, N),

-$$F = U - TS$$ and $G = H - TS$ .
+$$F = U - TS$$ and $G = H - TS$.
 (5.1)

-These potentials show singularities at the phase transition.
+These potentials show anomalies (singularities) at the phase transition.